 Kentucky

 Kentucky has no wage notice requirement with one significant exception.
-Any employer with ten or more employees must provide a breakdown of every deduction amount and the purpose of it.
+Any employer with ten or more employees must provide a breakdown of every deduction amount and its purpose.

 Louisiana

-In the state of Louisiana, there are no wage notice requirements.
-However, it does have wage change notice requirements by state for the following circumstances:
+The state also maintains wage change notice requirements by state for the following circumstances:

 • Wage change